 Non-residents of Israel are subject to income tax on income accrued or derived from sources in Israel.
 Such sources of income include passive income such as dividends, royalties and interest, as well as non-passive income from services rendered in Israel.
-Distributions of dividends other than bonus shares or stock dividends, are subject to income tax at the rate of 25% or 30% pursuant to Israeli domestic law as described above.
+Distributions of dividends other than bonus shares or stock dividends, are subject to income tax at the rate of 25% or 30% (for individuals), or 24% (for corporations in 2017) pursuant to Israeli domestic law as described above.
 However, under the Investment Encouragement Law, dividends generated by an approved enterprise or by our benefited enterprise are, generally, taxed at the rate of 15%.